d-stephenson/d-stephenson.github.io/_posts/2020-05-15-journal-nine-dat601.md

 <img src="/assets/images/DAT9_joins.png" alt="Join Types"><br>

-Cross Joins – These joins work by joining each row from the first table with all the rows of the second table, if a WHERE clause is used then it functions like an inner join.
+Cross Joins – These joins work by joining each row from the first table with all the rows of the second table, if a WHERE clause is used then it functions like an inner join.<br>

 The conditions used in the join work with the WHERE search condition and the HAVING search condition.
-These search conditions allow a database user to control the rows that are selected from the tables as defined in the FROM clause.
+These search conditions allow a database user to control the rows that are selected from the tables as defined in the FROM clause.<br>

 When we specify the conditions of the join in the FROM clause, we are separating them from other search conditions in the WHERE clause.
 This can be seen in the following example applied in the test database in SQL Server:

 <img src="/assets/images/DAT9_joinEX1.png" alt="Join Table Example"><br>

-When we select columns for a join, we can choose all columns or identify a subset of the columns stored in the table to suit requirements.
+When we select columns for a join, we can choose all columns or identify a subset of the columns stored in the table to suit requirements.<br>

 When using more then two tables in a join, a three table join for example, only one of the tables can be used to act as a bridge between the other two tables.
 The bridge table does not have to have any of its columns selected in the select list.